kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/File-system-log-appender/index.md

 <br/>

-The following configuration example matches the previous schema.
+The following configuration example matches the schema above.

 ```json
 {